Permutons, meanders, and SLE-decorated Liouville quantum gravity: Introduction

 \subsubsection{Longest increasing subsequence is sublinear}

 Assume that we are in the setting of Section~\ref{sec-permuton-def}.
-We allow $\gamma \in (0,2)$ and $\kappa_1,\kappa_2 > 4$ to be arbitrary, but we require that the joint distribution of the SLE curves $(\eta_1,\eta_2)$, viewed as curves modulo time parametrization, satisfies one of the following two conditions. \begin{itemize} \item $\eta_1$ and $\eta_2$ are independent viewed modulo time parametrization (as is the case in the definition of the meandric permuton); or \item $\kappa_1=\kappa_2 $ and $(\eta_1,\eta_2)$ are coupled together as in the SLE / LQG description of the skew Brownian permuton\footnote{We highlight that we do not require that $\kappa_i=16/\gamma^2$ but only that $\kappa_1=\kappa_2$.} for some choice of $(\rho,q) \in (-1,1)\times (0,1)$ (Theorem~\ref{thm-skew-permuton}). \end{itemize} Let $\perm$ be the associated permuton as in~\eqref{eqn-permuton-def}.
-Note that $\perm$ can be either the meandric permuton or the skew Brownian permuton.
-In this subsection we will consider the longest increasing subsequence for random permutations which converge to $\perm$.
+We allow $\gamma \in (0,2)$ and $\kappa_1,\kappa_2 > 4$ to be arbitrary, but we require that the joint distribution of the SLE curves $(\eta_1,\eta_2)$, viewed as curves modulo time parametrization, satisfies one of the following two conditions. \begin{itemize} \item $\eta_1$ and $\eta_2$ are independent viewed modulo time parametrization (as is the case in the definition of the meandric permuton); or \item $\kappa_1=\kappa_2 $ and $(\eta_1,\eta_2)$ are coupled together as in the SLE / LQG description of the skew Brownian permuton\footnote{We do not require that $\kappa_i=16/\gamma^2$ but only that $\kappa_1=\kappa_2$.} for some choice of $(\rho,q) \in (-1,1)\times (0,1)$ (Theorem~\ref{thm-skew-permuton}). \end{itemize} Let $\perm$ be the associated permuton as in~\eqref{eqn-permuton-def}. {Note that the possibilities for $\perm$ include both the meandric permuton and the skew Brownian permutons.} In this subsection we will consider the longest increasing subsequence for random permutations which converge to $\perm$.

 \begin{defn} For a permutation $\sigma$, we define the \textbf{length of the longest increasing (resp.\ decreasing) subsequence} $\op{LIS}(\sigma)$ (resp.\ $\op{LDS}(\sigma)$) to be the maximal cardinality of a set $L\subset [1,|\sigma|] \cap \BB Z$ such that the restriction of $\sigma$ to $L$ is monotone increasing (resp.\ decreasing). \end{defn}